pinnace/burp-jwt-fuzzhelper-extension/README.md

 3. Easily iterating over a large set of payload claim values if, for example, one has obtained a signing key
 4. Inserting bogus or unusually encoded strings or bad inputs.
 For example, those in the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings)
 5. Manipulation of timestamps or expirations in `iat`, `exp`, etc...
+6. Fuzzing site specific implementations of `kid`.
-6. Testing for denial of service conditions.
+7. Testing for denial of service conditions.
-7. Classic attacks like testing for `none` type signatures, algorithmic substitution, etc...
+8. Classic attacks like testing for `none` type signatures, algorithmic substitution, etc...

 This extension will also process JWT tokens that do not have JSON encoded payloads, which, while uncommon, is something other extensions have may have overlooked.